clubajax/on/README.md

 on(image, 'load', onImageLoaded);
 on(input, 'keydown', onKey);
 ```
-on.remove` is a very common feature, use for cleaning up events when destroying a widget.
+`on.remove` is a very common feature, use for cleaning up events when destroying a widget.
 `on.pause` is less common - used for turning functionality on and off, like for popups or mouse tracking.

 ## Browser Support

-`on` supports all modern browsers IE9 and above.
+`on` supports all modern browsers including IE11.
+It probably works with IE9-10 but it is not tested.
 IE8 is not supported, `attachEvent` is not used.

 This library uses UMD, meaning it can be consumed with RequireJS, Browserify (CommonJS),
 or a standard browser global.